 Locking in location for lease

-JOANNA: And we’ve certainly seen in the past quite a few examples of issues that have been caused when buyers take concern or potential buyers, prospective buyers take concern with organizations that have a large level of contractor-based personnel as part of their staff.
+Joanna: And we’ve certainly seen in the past quite a few examples of issues that have been caused when buyers take concern or potential buyers, prospective buyers take concern with organisations that have a large level of contractor-based personnel as part of their staff.